rdzhulai/deep-lung-sliding-detection/README.md

 ## Introduction

 Pneumothorax is a potentially life-threatening condition characterized by the presence of air in the pleural cavity, which can impair respiratory function.
 Identifying lung sliding in ultrasound videos is a key component of pneumothorax assessment.
-Our research proposes a novel deep learning approach that integrates optical flow analysis with Convolutional Neural Networks (CNNs) for automated lung sliding classification【6:0†source】.
+Our research proposes a novel deep learning approach that integrates optical flow analysis with Convolutional Neural Networks (CNNs) for automated lung sliding classification.

 ## Installation